Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Introduction

 The construction of finite element (FE) methods for the approximation of harmonic maps requires special care.
-The central challenge is the handling of the non-Euclidean image space $S^{m-1}$, or, equivalently, of the nonlinear, nonconvex constraint $\abs{\bu} = 1$.
+The central challenge is the handling of the non-Euclidean image space $S^{m-1}$, or, equivalently, of the nonlinear, nonconvex constraint $\abs{\bu(x)}^2 = 1$ for (almost) all $x$ in the domain $\Omega$.
 This affects both the discretization of the problem as well as solution strategies for the resulting algebraic systems.
 In the last decades various approaches have been proposed that can be employed in the numerical approximation of harmonic maps.
+For example, several authors have proposed finite-difference approximations of the Dirichlet energy \cite{cohen1987minimum,weinmann2014total}, as well as point-relaxation methods~\cite{lin1987numerical} and gradient-type methods~\cite{Alouges97,bartels2005robust}.
+For the constraint, approaches like parametrizations~\cite{vese2002numerical}, Lagrange multipliers~\cite{cohen1987minimum,huWinther2009saddle} and penalization~\cite{liu2000approximation,du1992analysis} have been proposed.
+Several works also treat numerical methods for more general problems such as $p$-harmonic maps \cite{vese2002numerical} or fractional harmonic maps~\cite{antil2023approximation}.